ryankinal/campaignnotes/koi-clan/notes.md

 	* Honor the Otomo family
 	* Honor Kaoru
 * Yoshi
-	* Clear the name of Usagi
+	* Clear the name of Usagi Koichi
 	* For reasons he cannot divulge
 	* Maybe contact Ayame
 		* Maybe she's not a traitor